apache/accumulo-website/_docs-2-0/getting-started/table_design.md

 Rather than storing individual events, Entity-Attribute or Graph tables store aggregate information about the entities involved in the events and the relationships between entities.
-This is often preferrable when single events aren't very useful and when a continuously updated summarization is desired.
+This is often preferable when single events aren't very useful and when a continuously updated summarization is desired.

 The physical schema for an entity-attribute or graph table is as follows: